High School Counseling

 - Arrange a meeting with your counselor to discuss tutoring options, if needed.

-- Register for AP exams.
+- Register for AP exams, if needed.

 - Make sure you are enrolled in classes that challenge you and are setting you up for future career goals.